richgong/history-by-date/README.md

 ```
 npm run start

-# or, if you want to see it rendered
+# or, if you want to see it rendered outside of Chrome Extensions
 ./run.sh
 ```